tbarn/speccy-bot/README.md

 # speccy-bot

-## Instructions for setting up a Probot based bot on Glitch
+## Instructions for setting up a Probot based bot on Glitch (adapted from Probot docs)

 ## Getting Started